View of the City of Perth from about the same place the Wadjuk observers in the 1842 picture would be standing during 2015.

 This stage of the town’s progress (for it was not yet designated a city) lasted until about 1850 when the British colony for which it was the capital, was abruptly transformed into a penal settlement.
 The inflow of Imperial Government money for public works, even more than the convicts sent to build them, transformed the village into a town — Even if it was now formally designated a city.

 During the 1890’s the settlement was transformed yet again when gold was discovered in the Colony’s hinterland.
 With a few notable exceptions, most of what had been evolving gradually over previous four decades got abruptly replaced within a few short years with new and shinier structures once the money started flowing in.
-This was the birth of the modern city that might be recognised today.
+This was the birth of the modern city that might still just be recognisable today.

 Perth before the gold